RXuan-Z/Convert-G-code-to-robots-instruction/README.md

-# Convert G code to robot code
+# Convert G code to robot
-Convert 3-axis and 5-axis G codes to robot codes
+Convert 3-axis and 5-axis G-code to robot